Room Ventilation By Cooling Duct CFD Simulation: ANSYS Fluent HVAC Tutorial

 Figure 1: The 3D model of the room with the inlet cooling duct and outlet vent.

-Figure 3: Velocity contour showing the high-speed jet of cool air entering from the duct, the primary driver in the Room HVAC CFD simulation.
+Figure 3: Velocity contour showing the high-speed jet (red, 5 m/s) entering from the cooling duct and hitting the far wall to drive the room’s airflow.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.